objectionary/eo-phi-normalizer/site/docs/src/user-defined-rules.md

   - `input` - An initial `PHI` term.
   - `output` - The initial `PHI` term after this rule was applied.
   - `matches` - Whether the term pattern should match any subterm.

-### Normal form

-An expression is in normal form when no rule can be applied to that expression.